 The final prototype was beautifully designed, 3D printed, handcrafted fully functional device, which could also be used to film the introductory videos and other marketing material.
 The Loupedeck photo editing console prototype was launched in Indiegogo.com crowd funding campaign to find out if customers are willing to spend money on the product.
 The campaign was great success and collected over 360 000 € as pre-purchases and attracted over 1400 paying customers from 60 countries.

-UnSeen has now finalized the software for Loupedeck and built up the mass production capability.
+After the crowd funding campaign, UnSeen took care of the full hardware and software product development and creation of mass production capability.
 Product shipments started in June 2017.

 For more information, please contact: CEO Esa Alanen +358 50 4874 092, or go to UnSeen Labs to see how you can move your innovations forward.